 - Source Name: Source names should only contain the following characters: a-z, A-Z, 0-9, -,+, or a . (full stop).
 Characters other than these will be removed or replaced when the project is validated.
-Spaces are replaced by underscores. - Resolve: Fill in source details by searching for the entered source name in SIMBAD or NED.
+Spaces are replaced by underscores.
+Source names which are composed of only numbers are not allowed, and the OT will validate against them - Resolve: Fill in source details by searching for the entered source name in SIMBAD or NED.
 SIMBAD is checked first and then NED if no match was found.
 Check the details very carefully!
-Note that the so-called IAU format e.g. B0218+357, is no longer allowed an acronym must be placed before the coordinates e.g. JVAS B0218+357. - Choose a Solar System Object: A number of solar system objects are recognised by the telescope control system and can be selected here.
+Note that the so-called IAU format e.g. B0218+357, is no longer allowed an additional identifier (usually of a survey) must be placed before the coordinates e.g. JVAS B0218+357. - Choose a Solar System Object: A number of solar system objects are recognised by the telescope control system and can be selected here.
 It is also possible to enter an ephemeris for any non-sidereal source.
 The source coordinates and velocity definitions are not displayed if a solar system object is selected as the system that controls the observations has detailed ephemeris information for each object. - Name of Object: Recognised objects are: - Stars: The Sun.
 This is a special target as it requires that an ephemeris be entered.
 This can be generated using the Solar Ephemeris Tool that is located within the Science Portal. - Planets: Mercury, Venus, Mars, Jupiter, Saturn, Uranus and Neptune. - Satellites: The Moon, Ganymede, Callisto, Io and Titan. - Dwarf planets: Pluto and Ceres. - Asteroids: Pallas, Juno and Vesta. - Ephemeris: Load a JPL HORIZONS format ephemeris1.
 The source name will be extracted from the ephemeris and inserted into the appropriate field. - Source Coordinates: Note that these fields do not appear for solar-system objects. - System: Only ICRS or Galactic should be chosen.
 ICRS is effectively the only system that is supported by the telescope control system and all calibrator positions are measured within this frame.
 This means that even if FK5 were selected, the position will be interpreted as ICRS and the output image will be in this coordinate system.
 Given that all ALMA observations are implicitly made in the ICRS frame, the OT will simply change an FK5 label to ICRS during SB generation.
 The coordinates will not be transformed, but this is not a problem as the offset between ICRS and FK5 is so small (tens of mas).
 Therefore, the source may not appear at the expected location within the image, but the image coordinate axes will be correct.
 Any offset would in any case only be noticeable for very high angular resolution observations.
-If Galactic coordinates are entered, these will be properly converted to ICRS as part of SB generation. - Sexagesimal display?: ICRS (and FK5) coordinates will be displayed in sexagesimal format if this is ticked (default).
-Unclicking this will allow input in degrees for these systems. - RA: Source Right Ascension.
-Default input formats are sexagesimal for ICRS (or FK5) and degrees for everything else.
+If Galactic coordinates are entered, these will be properly converted to ICRS as part of SB generation.